 You may need to provide proof of the last time you repaired or re-did your roof, information about the materials used, and photos of damage to your roof.
 Your insurance adjuster will want to know whether the damage might have been due to wear and tear or a sudden event like a fallen tree branch or storm.

 Recently, new Florida laws took effect on July 1, 2021.
 These laws centered around roof claims, roof damage claims, and roofing contractors.
 The insurance companies got politicians to help them enforce tighter regulations, making it more difficult for homeowners to file a roof claim against their insurance company.

-What SB 76 Means for HomeownersThe bill creates a scale for replacing roofs more than 10 years old.
+What SB 76 Means for Florida HomeownersThe bill creates a scale for replacing roofs more than 10 years old.
 SB 76 also provides new rules for contractors and insurance companies.
 The biggest change for homeowners due to SB 76 is regarding roofs over 10 years of age.
 Any roof surface type less than 10 years old is under full replacement coverage.
-Meanwhile, after 10 years the reimbursement schedule gets a little trickier.
+Meanwhile, after 10 years, the reimbursement schedule gets a little trickier.